gareth-cross/qt-wgpu/README.md

 The primary piece of the implementation is `CreateSurfaceDescriptor`.
 There needs to be an implementation of this method for every target platform:
 - On Windows we can cast `QWidget::winId()` into an `HWND` handle and create a `wgpu::SurfaceSourceWindowsHWND`.
 - Similarly on OSX, we can cast `QWidget::windId()` into an `NSView*` - see [`create_surface_descriptor.mm`](source/create_surface_descriptor.mm).
-- Hypothetically, wayland support should be easy enough to add: Retrieve a `wl_display*` and `wl_surface*` pointer from Qt, and construct a `wgpu::SurfaceSourceWaylandSurface`.
+- On Wayland, we use `QPlatformNativeInterface` to retrieve a `wl_surface` and `wl_display` pointer in order to construct `wgpu::SurfaceSourceWaylandSurface`.

+In addition:
-In addition, the widget needs to be created with attributes `Qt::WA_NativeWindow` and `Qt::WA_PaintOnScreen` so that rendering can be handled by WebGPU.
+- The widget needs to be created with attributes `Qt::WA_NativeWindow` and `Qt::WA_PaintOnScreen` so that rendering can be handled by WebGPU.
+- On Wayland, application property `Qt::AA_DontCreateNativeWidgetSiblings` must be set - or strange artifacts occur.

 The rest of the files in the project are just wgpu utilities for the purpose of the demo.